TL;DR

 Informational Intent

-"What is GEO?" - User wants to understand a concept.
+With "What is GEO?", the user wants to understand a concept.
 Clear definitions are favored.

 Comparative Intent

-"What's the difference between SEO and GEO?" - User wants to compare.
+With "What's the difference between SEO and GEO?", the user wants to compare.
 Tables and comparisons are cited.

 Decisional Intent

-"Which GEO tool to choose?" - User wants to decide.
+With "Which GEO tool to choose?", the user wants to decide.
 Reviews and recommendations are sought.

 Metrics